Pulmonary Stenosis in Children

 stenosis may not be related to a problem with the valve leaflets but with the area

 Pulmonary stenosis varies according to how much of the blood flow is blocked.
 A child

 with severe pulmonary stenosis is likely to be quite ill and have clear symptoms.

-for this condition to be found during pregnancy.
+this condition to be found during pregnancy.

 Pulmonary stenosis often occurs as part of other complex congenital heart defects.

 Pulmonary stenosis occurs when the pulmonary valve doesn’t grow as it should or the